ClementGib/pdf-statement/README.md

-# PDF to Table Converter
+# PDF statements to Table Converter

 This tool allow me to extract incoming/outgoing transaction table of a bank statements